Frequently Asked Questions

 - Ability to tell your story in a compelling way.

-All applications will be reviewed by a shortlisting panel made up of representatives from Melbourne School of Government, The University of Melbourne and Trawalla Foundation.
+All applications will be reviewed by a Selection Steering Committee made up of representatives from the University of Melbourne, Trawalla Foundation and Program alumni.
 The Program emphasises multi-partisanship and seeks a cohort of women with diverse life and professional experiences.

 Candidates will be judged on their written application and video pitch.
-The selection panel will also take diversity and equity into consideration.
+The Selection Committee will also take diversity and equity into consideration.

 When will I know if my application was successful?